bburns/PyVoyager/README.md

 It's in an early stage of development, but is still usable for downloading and extracting datasets, and assembling rough movies.
 I'm working on improving the centering/stabilization and coloring routines.

-There are a total of 70k+ images in the Voyager archives - the datasets are rather large - 1-3GB per compressed volume, with 87 volumes in total, so there is a lot to explore.
+There are a total of 70k+ images in the Voyager archives - the datasets are rather large - 1-3GB per compressed volume, with 87 volumes in total, so there is a lot to explore!

 You can read more about the Planetary Data System (PDS) which hosts the archives here - http://www.planetary.org/explore/space-topics/space-imaging/data.html.